 Student Award for Best Poster Presentation

-The best poster presentation will be award with a $200 reward.
-In addition, we will choose a winner in each science categories.
-The categories include (A) Atmospheric Chemistry; (B) Middle and Upper Atmosphere; (C) Aerosols, Clouds, & Precipitation; (D) Boundary Layer and Wind Energy; (E) Oceanography and Climate; (F) Snow and Ice; (G) Remote Sensing & Radiative Transfer; and (H) Space and Planetary Physics.
+The best poster presentation overall will be awarded with a $200 reward.
+In addition, we will choose a winner in each science category.
+The categories include (A) Atmospheric Chemistry; (B) Middle and Upper Atmosphere; (C) Aerosols, Clouds, & Precipitation; (D) Boundary Layer and Wind Energy; (E) Oceanography and Large-Scale Dynamics; (F) Snow and Ice; (G) Remote Sensing & Radiative Transfer; and (H) Space and Planetary Physics.
+New this year, we also award the best poster presented by an undergraduate student!
 Please indicate in the signup sheet if you want to participate in the competition.
 Posters signed up for the best student poster competition will be judged from 11:30 – 1:00 p.m. for Categories A-D and from 1:00 p.m. – 2:30 p.m. for Categories E-H.